MicrosoftDocs/azure-stack-docs/AKS-Hybrid/prestage-cluster-service-host-create.md

 ---
 title: Deploy an Azure Kubernetes Service host with pre-staged cluster service objects and DNS records using PowerShell
-description: Learn how to set up an AKS host if you have pre-staged cluster service objects and DNS records.
+description: Learn how to set up an AKS host if you pre-staged cluster service objects and DNS records.
 author: sethmanheim
 ms.topic: how-to
 ms.date: 06/26/2024